 Please note exact itinerary for tour days in Lima and Cusco may be subject to change.

 Days 1 - 2 -

 Most tour members arriving during the evening of Day 1 or early in the morning of Day 2.
-For anyone in Lima during the afternoon of Day 1, we offer an optional half-day excursion to the nearby ruins of Pachacamac for an additional charge.
+For anyone in Lima during the afternoon of Day 1, we can offer an optional evening culinary tour for an additional charge.

 Days 3 - 4 -

 This morning we take a short flight from Lima to Cusco.
 After arrival in Cusco, we will check into our deluxe Cusco hotel and begin adjusting to the altitude in preparation for our upcoming mountain trek.
 Cusco is a lovely colonial city with plenty of diversions, and a chance to slow down and enjoy Andean hospitality, after our long days of hiking.
-On our arrival day, lunch will be on your own, but we will gather for a special dinner in a nearby museum.
+On our arrival day, lunch will be on your own, but we will gather for a special dinner this evening.

 During our full day in Cusco, we will have a city tour featuring Santo Domingo Monastery, the Cathedral and the Temple of the Sun.
 We will also head a bit out of town to visit the ancient walled complex of Sacsayhuaman, known for its tightly formed walls made of massive stones, and held together without mortar.

 The evening will be free to check out the hip San Blas neighborhood where you can roam the ancient streets and shop at the square that is filled with native art galleries and craft booths.
 Cusco’s main square also features lovely shops and tempting restaurants, where you can stop for dinner, which is on your own today.